aphoffmann/aphoffmann.github.io/_pages/research.md

 ![](/images/UBSS/MixedSignalsPNI.png){: .align-center .max-width: 200px}

-**Figure 6:** Data from the three PNI RM3100 magnetometers shown in figure 5.
+**test 6:** Data from the three PNI RM3100 magnetometers shown in figure 5.
 These mixed signals are composed of two sine waves, two square waves, and the SWARM residual data.
 {: .text-center}

 The algorithm was tested on 100 seconds of this data.
 It correctly identified each of the noise signals.
 The reconstructed geomagnetic field signal is shown in figure 7.